verekia/js-stack-from-scratch/1-npm-and-package-json/README.md

 - Run `npm init` and answer the questions (`npm init -y` to skip all questions), to generate a `package.json` file automatically.
 - Create an `index.js` file containing `console.log('Hello world')`
 - Run `node .` in this folder (`index.js` is the default file Node looks for in the current folder).
 It should print "Hello world".

+Running `node .` to execute our program is a bit too low-level.
+We are going to use an NPM script to trigger the execution of that code instead.
+That will give us a nice abstraction to be able to always use `npm start`, even when our program gets more complicated.

 - In `package.json`, add `"start": "node ."` in the `scripts` object.

 `package.json` must be a valid JSON file, which means that you cannot have trailing commas.
 So be careful when editing manually your `package.json` file.

 - Run `npm start`.
 It should print `Hello world`.
-You can now only use `npm start` to run your program.

 Next section: [2 - Installing and using an NPM package](/2-packages)